rebing/graphql-laravel/README.md

 For more informations see:
  - [Apollo - Automatic persisted queries](https://www.apollographql.com/docs/apollo-server/performance/apq/)
  - [Apollo link persisted queries - protocol](https://github.com/apollographql/apollo-link-persisted-queries#protocol)

+**Why "basic support" ?**

+Actually will only cache the string representation of the query.

+**Notes:**
+ - Disabled by default, it can be enabled in configurations.
+ - The errors descriptions is currently aligned with [apollo-server](https://github.com/apollographql/apollo-server).

+**Client example**

 Below a simple integration example with Vue/Apollo, the `createPersistedQueryLink` automatically manages the apq flow.